How to change pivot table option settings to adjust the pivot table's appearance and behaviour.

-To see the steps for showing a zero in empty pivot table cells, please watch this short video tutorial.
+To see the steps for showing a zero in empty pivot table cells, watch this short video.
 The written instructions are below the video.

 If no data is entered for some items, there will be blank cells in the pivot table.
 In the screen shot below, no Banana Bars were sold at stores 3062 or 3659, so those cells are empty.

 Instead of leaving these cells blank, you can change a pivot table option, to show a zero, or other characters, in those cells:

 To change what appears in empty cells, follow these steps:

 The pivot table will change, to show the characters that you entered.
 In the screen shot below, N/A shows in the empty cells.